dunkeltron/liri-node-app/README.md

 # liri-node-app
 This program allows users to input specific command line arguments in order to search the internet for concert, movie, or spotify, information.

-###Getting Started###
+### Getting Started ###
-Before using the program the user must create a .env file with the following code in it.
+Before using the program the user must obtain a spotify ID and spotify secret ID.Then the user must create a .env file with the following code in it. (replace the text on the right of the equals sign with your information.)

 ```js
 # Spotify API keys